rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Problem description

-Over last century the world of finance has had to cope with significant paradigm shifts.
+Over last century the world of finance has gone through significant paradigm shifts.
 Currencies traditionally started as a bottom up distributed system based on some commodity of value.
-While currencies like this seem to need no institution backing them, the fact of their physical nature makes physical projection an unfortunate necessity.
-This naturally leads to institutions that centralise some authority in order to secure the assets.
+While these currencies seem to need no institution backing them, the fact of their physical nature made physical security an unfortunate necessity.
+This naturally lead to institutions that act as centralised authority in order to protect the monetary assets.

-This age old solution is mirrored in the digitally accounted financial system of today.
-While the world is getting more more dependent on digital payments for every day transactions, the control of access rests in the hands of large opaque corporations.
-With private banks at the heart of the financial system, all innovation has depended on, and thus been limited to, the current gatekeepers of the financial world.
-While traditional physical currencies are still around as an option, the recent decline of their usage makes the need for a new open payment system ever more evident.
+This age old solution to a physical problem is mirrored in the digitally accounted financial system of today.
+While the global dependence on digital money for every day transactions is growing, the control over many aspects of the system rests in the hands of large opaque corporations.
+These private banks, who form the main engine of the financial system, maintain a luxurious position as the creators of money.
+The Copenhagen Business school estimates that banks in the UK alone have made 182 billion pounds in seigniorage.

+With such a luxurious position it is no surprise that innovation in the sector has been slow.
+Innovation in payments highly depends on the current gatekeepers of the financial world as they hold the money of the users.
+Any attempt to innovate by other parties is dependent on the interoperability with banks.
+While traditional physical currencies are still around as an alternative, their usage has declined due to the increasing utility of digital money due to the internet.
+The increase in the necessity of digital payment solution, combined with the mismanagement of the current system, makes the need for a new open payment system evident.

-In order to rectify the offset in the balance of power and to promote productive financial innovation, a new open medium of exchange is required.
+In order to rectify the offset in the balance of power and to promote productive financial innovation, a new and open medium of exchange is required.
 Such a currency needs to be digitally efficient, transparent, accountable, and be fit for global transacting in the 21st century.
-In this chapter we explore the challenges in the creation of such a currency and specify the requirements for such a payment system.
+In this chapter we explore the challenges in the creation of such a currency, specify the requirements for such a payment system and describe why a real solution is still lacking.

 ## The difficulty of modern digital payment solutions

 The search for reliable, digital, money can be traced back as far as David Chaum in 1983 when he first released his paper on Blind Signatures for Untraceable Payments [@Chaum1983blind].
-In this paper Chaum does not specify a design for a fully decentralized currency, but a mechanism for preserving user privacy against third parties in digital transactions.
+Rather than specifying a design for a fully decentralized currency, Chaum describes a mechanism for preserving user privacy against third parties in digital transactions.
 Since then many implementations have been attempted, including Chaum's own eCash [@1993offlineCash] [@ChaumEcommerce].
 ECash had the potential to become a standardized digital payment system right from the start.
-However, the financial institutions of the time had their sights set on another digital payment system: Credit Cards.
+However, the financial institutions of the time had their sights set on another digital payment system.
+Normally industries come together to define international standards to aid interoperability and strengthen the market as a whole.
+But rather than standardise digital payments, the banks chose credit cards as their solution.
+In its competition with Credit Cards, eCash went bankrupt in 1998 [@eCash1998:online].

 The adoption of credit cards as the predominant method of online payment lead to a steep rise in credit card fraud [@CreditFraud].
 Along with theft of social security numbers, theft of credit card numbers is the predominant form of identify theft.
 While we leave the issue of a digital identity out of scope, the inadequacy of the credit card system at protecting users has been proven again and again.
-In its competition with Credit Cards, eCash went bankrupt in 1998 [@eCash1998:online].

 Over the years, alternative payment systems have been developed in response to the lack of good payment solutions.
+Direct consumer to merchant payment systems like PayPal [@PayPal], Venmo [@Venmo] and Skrill [@Skrill:online] have emerged to fill the feature gap left by credit cards.
+However, while these services do increase innovation in payments, they dont solve the underlying issue.
+Essentially, the market is generating solutions to adjust for the lack of innovation.
+However, without a deeper paradigm shift this development has 2 outcomes.
+Either the world of payments converges into a few large payment providers, basically reverting us back to an oligopoly.
+Or the payment systems in the world stay segmented, leading to increasing complexity for users and merchants in supporting these,  while creating large overhead in the financial system.

-Direct consumer to merchant payment systems like PayPal [@PayPal], Venmo [@Venmo] and Skrill [@Skrill:online] have emerged to fill the gap left by credit cards.
-However, the success of these services is dependent on the ability to integrate their solutions with traditional banks in order to make the payment process seamless.
-Because of the lack of standardisation in the industry, integration has to be done for every bank individually.
-When this integration is lacking, users are stuck with these services as an additional bank account which has to be maintained only for their payment features.
-These solutions don't solve the underlying problem: the tight coupling between a user and their banking/payment provider.
+The paradigm shift that is needed in the industry is one of integration.
+Payment solutions have to integrate with traditional banks in order to allow users to pay from their accounts, or users have to create a seperate payment account with the service and transfer money over.
+This trend is being pushed by european initiatives like PSD and PSD2.
+But because of the lack of standardisation in the industry, integration of payment providers has to be done for every bank individually.
+When this integration is lacking, users are stuck with their financial services segmented among multiple payment providers and bank accounts.
+An issue that is worsened when wanting to make cross border payments.
+It is evident that current payment solutions don't solve the underlying problem: the tight coupling between a user and their banking/payment provider.

 The problem of decoupling users from their banks has been approached from many different angles.
 Perhaps the most famous solution in recent years is Bitcoin